 Age of achievement, discovery, agency and impact is increasing across industries and fields.
 Watson was 25 and Crick was 36 when they discovered the structure of DNA.
 More than a dozen of the signers of the American declaration of independence were 35 or younger and the average age was 44.
 Majority of the people at Xerox PARC at its zenith were under 30.
 The Macintosh team’s average age was 21.

+Even accounting for life expectany (which has now started to stagnate) and median age increasing, age of first achievement is increasing too.
 The burden of knowledge is routinely cited in science, but this seems uniform everywhere:

 - The US Congress is getting older: “The average age of Members of the House at the beginning of the 117th Congress was 58.4 years; of Senators, 64.3 years.”